OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

       python go-openmdao.py

    This script will check the version of Python you are running.
 You must be running a version greater than or equal to 2.6 but less than 3.0.
-After the script completes successfully you have installed OpenMDAO.
+After the script completes successfully, you will have installed OpenMDAO.
 There are just a couple more steps to follow before you can start using it.

 **Activate your virtual environment**